-Since basic standards and rules have yet to be drafted to declare Halal or Haram, international brands predominantly McDonalds, Lays, Proctor & Gamble and Cadbury have been pouring Pakistan market in non-Halal items.
+Since basic standards and rules have yet to be drafted to declare Halal or Haram, international brands predominantly McDonald’s, Lays, Proctor & Gamble, and Cadbury have been pouring Pakistan market in non-Halal items.

 Most of these international brands have been questioned in the past on the issue of their procedures.
 The local producers and distributors of products like Lays and Cadbury have not only declared their products as Halal but also imprints the stamp on the wrapper.

-However, the irony of the fact is that more than 50% of the popular edibles consumed in Pakistan are coming through smuggled channels which do not comply with the Halal SOPs of the country.
+However, the irony of the fact is that more than 50% of the popular edibles consumed in Pakistan are coming through smuggled channels that do not comply with the Halal SOPs of the country.
 The lack of awareness among consumers and sheer ignorance on the part of authorities allow these items to be sold in parallel to the locally manufactured flavors.

-In a recent development, Ministry of Science and Technology Pakistan declared 23 imported food products as Haram, these included Bubblicious, Ragu, Pascual Yogi Kids, Chupa Bubble, Rice Chicken Broccoli, Jell-O, Pasta Chicken Broccoli, Chicken Tonight, Skittles, Skittles Fruits Jar, Picnic Chicken, Skittles Fruit 15p, Chicken Soup, SliMa Soup, Yupi Fruit Cocktails, Cup a Soup, Gummi Pizza, Yupi Footballs, Heinz Dinner Chicken, Strawberry Leaf, Pop Tarts, Tulip Chicken and Pasta Creamy Chicken.
+In a recent development, the Ministry of Science and Technology Pakistan declared 23 imported food products as Haram, these included Bubblicious, Ragu, Pascual Yogi Kids, Chupa Bubble, Rice Chicken Broccoli, Jell-O, Pasta Chicken Broccoli, Chicken Tonight, Skittles, Skittles Fruits Jar, Picnic Chicken, Skittles Fruit 15p, Chicken Soup, SliMa Soup, Yupi Fruit Cocktails, Cup a Soup, Gummi Pizza, Yupi Footballs, Heinz Dinner Chicken, Strawberry Leaf, Pop-Tarts, Tulip Chicken and Pasta Creamy Chicken.

-The ministry informed a commerce secretary, member customs and all chief secretaries of five provinces and AJK to stop imports and sale of food products containing ‘Haram’ ingredients in the country but all in vain.
+The ministry informed a commerce secretary, member customs, and all chief secretaries of five provinces and AJK to stop imports and sale of food products containing ‘Haram’ ingredients in the country but all in vain.